cpoetter/Synology-GitLab-Setup/README.md

 Because it is maintained by Synology itself, it should install without any problem.
 If they are not already installed, this package will also install the Docker package as well as the MariaDB package.
 If the Docker package was not installed before, a shared folder has to be created for it.
 In this tutorial the shared folder is called `/docker`.
-Once the installation is finished, stop the newly installed package through the Package Center.
+Once the installation is finished, stop the newly installed package with the help of the Package Center.
-This will make the Docker environment variables, port settings, volume mounts and links of the newly created Docker containers editable.
+This will make the Docker environment variables, port settings, volume mounts and links of the Docker containers editable.
 Now open the Docker package and start editing the **synology_gitlab** container.

 ### Environment Variables